mwcproject/wallet713/docs/bulk_transaction_validation.md

  * Fee  - Fee amount if known.
  * Message - Messages that transaction parties put there.
  * node validation - Result of validation with the node.
 True if transaction was saved at the blockchain.
 False if transaction was not saved at the network.
+ * validation flags - Flags that show how transaction was validted.
+K - by the kernel, O - by the output, S - by spending.
+ * validation warnings - Some warning messages related to this transaction